-Food waste does not have to go to landfill.
-In fact, we can recycle food waste so it becomes energy or fertiliser8.
+Food waste does not have to go to landfills.
+In fact, we can recycle food waste so it becomes energy or fertilizer.

-The industrial process of recycling food waste into energy or fertiliser involves placing it in an anaerobic digester.
+The industrial process of recycling food waste into energy or fertilizer involves placing it in an anaerobic digester.
 Here micro-organisms break down the food without the need for oxygen.
 This then creates biogas, which is a mixture of methane and carbon dioxide.
-We can then use this to generate heat, transport fuels or electricity.
+We can then use this to generate heat, transport fuels, or electricity.
 It is a pure source of renewable energy.

 We then have the potential to use the electricity in local homes or feed it back into the national grid.
 Along with this, the anaerobic digester will also produce a biofertilizer.
 We can then use this in farming.

-All of this prevents food waste from going into landfill.
+All of this prevents food waste from going into landfills.
 When it does, it breaks down and contributes to climate change.
-What is alarming is that methane is 25 times more damaging than carbon dioxide9.
+What is alarming is that methane is 25 times more damaging than carbon dioxide6.

-In the UK, the government has awarded £4 million to several redistribution organisations.
+In the UK, the government has awarded £4 million to several redistribution organizations.
 The aim is to prevent the problem and get more food on people’s tables.

 The UK Environment Minister commented:

 “Food waste is unnecessary and morally unforgivable.
 We must end it, and our £15 million fund is a true game-changer in making that happen.

 I am thrilled that this first round of funding will allow these terrific projects to redistribute even more perfectly good food, making sure it ends up where it belongs - on people’s plates and stomachs.”

 The four redistribution companies will take surplus food from manufacturers and retailers in an attempt and look to recycling opportunities to prevent it from going to waste.
 They will use several solutions including creating new supply routes to funding new lines and increasing staff levels to tackle the problem.